EADS woos Germany with job guarantees in BAE merger

 POTENTIAL DEALBREAKER

-Among the issues under discussion by politicians, executives and shareholders are the planned 60:40 planned merger ratio in favour of EADS and the location of the firm's headquarters.
+Among the issues under discussion by politicians, executives and shareholders are the planned 60:40 planned merger ratio in favor of EADS and the location of the firm's headquarters.

 Several sources close to the talks told Reuters the coming days would be crucial for the deal to meet the October 10 deadline.